India's Duty Drawback Rates 2026: Complete Guide for Exporters

 Posted: December 2024 | Reading Time: 8 minutes | Category: Export Incentives

 If you're running an export business, there's one thing you already know: the cost of imported inputs can eat into your margins faster than you'd like.
-Many Indian manufacturers now source raw materials from China to remain competitive, but learning how to verify Chinese supplier legitimacy before you order is critical to protecting your investment and securing valid import documentation.
+Many Indian manufacturers now source raw materials from China to remain competitive, but learning before you order is critical to protecting your investment and securing valid import documentation.

 Here's the good news — India rolled out its updated duty drawback schedule for 2025-2026, and if you're not claiming these refunds correctly, you're leaving serious money on the table.